csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 - Cancer patients who just diagnosed with cancer and want to be mentored and comforted by someone who has had the same type(s) of cancer as them for a longer time
 - Cancer patients who have experience fighting with cancer and now want to mentor someone who has the same type(s) of cancer as them for a shorter time
 - Cancer patients who want to explore more information specific to their cancer type(s)
-- Employees from Malecare cancer support that would take the role of the administrators.
+- Employees from Malecare that would take the role of the administrators.
 They are able to send news, such as new treatments, new clinical trials, etc., to a specific group of cancer patients, or ban people's accounts for misconducting.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?